 For the herb bouquet:

 Bundle the fresh herbs together and tie well with kitchen string.

 Then cut two medium-ish heads of garlic in half horizontally.

-In a deep sided roasting pan (I’m using my lasagna pan) scatter the chopped carrots, celery and onions in an even layer.
+In a deep sided roasting pan (I’m using my lasagna pan) scatter the 2 chopped carrots, celery and 1 chopped onion in an even layer.